ErlerPhilipp/dr2_logger/docs/tuning_guide.md

 ### Camber ###

 Negative camber means that the upper part of the wheel is closer to the car than the lower part.
 This can increase the grip in corners.
 However, too much camber decreases the traction significantly and with it the acceleration.
-Camber also has an effect on the transition between normal turning and drifting.
+Camber also influences the transition between normal turning and drifting.
 Negative camber makes this transition smoother and therefore easier to control.

 ### Toe In/Out ###